anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_events_attestation.md

 ### Including events into storage

-For every Namada block proposal, block proposer should include the votes for events from other validators into their proposal.
+For every Namada block proposal, the proposer should include the votes for events from other validators into their proposal.
 If the underlying Tendermint version supports vote extensions, consensus invariants guarantee that a quorum of votes from the previous block height can be included.
 Otherwise,